 (Spain), Damanhur (Italy), Heilhaus (Germany), and other international organisations like Harambee House, HBCU Green Funds (USA)

 As REDES strategic and official fiscal partner in Europe, GEN Europe plays a vital role in the growth and upscaling of REDES regenerative work.
-GEN Europe channels tax-deducted funds of European.
-These donors are individuals and companies that share the vision and field work of REDES.
-Thanks to GEN
+Thanks to GEN Europe, the following projects and programmes have been and are being implemented:

 Quenching the Thirst of Rural Communities and Creating Green Oases in the Sahel Region